 15 minute meal!
 Baked cod with olive tapenade is one of the easiest, healthiest meals in my recipe arsenal.
 Plus, it's inexpensive to make.
 It's a win-win-win!
 164 calories & 2 Weight Watchers SmartPoints

 Baked cod is one of those meals that I used to avoid because I thought it was kind of boring.
 That is, until I realized that the mild tasting fish is a fantastic canvas of variety of flavors.
-Balsamic Baked Cod with Peppers is made at least once a month around here, but now this olive tapenade version may be edging out that recipe as the new favorite.
+Balsamic Baked Cod with Peppers and Baked Cod with Panko are made at least once a month around here, but now this olive tapenade version may be edging out that recipe as the new favorite.

 This is truly one of the easiest recipes you'll make.
 Place cod on a baking sheet, top it with tapenade, tomatoes and breadcrumbs, and bake.
 It's that simple!
 Serve it up with some Boiled Cilantro Lime Potatoes and an easy kale salad to round out the meal.